Wall support for fiction writing assignments!

 This colorful wall or easel chart is a perfect reference for writing elementary fiction summaries.

-One glance helps kids in grades 3 to 6 remember the key steps in fully explaining a fiction book…and it shows any classroom visitors what you are working on during readers workshop.
+Bonus: It shows any classroom visitors what you are working on during readers workshop.

 - I also include a small version for you to 3-hole punch and put in a notebook.
 Your students will have access to the information even after you take down the anchor chart.
 Laminate and use it forever!

 Common Core Focus: Reading